 Over the years, both Toyota and Honda have earned a strong reputation for making reliable cars.
 Both brands perform well in studies and customers are always willing to recommend the vehicles to friends.
 So, which one is more reliable?
-We take a closer look at Honda vs. Toyota to determine which one wins the highest reliability ratings.
+I take a closer look at Honda vs. Toyota to determine which one wins the highest reliability ratings.

 Is Honda or Toyota More Reliable?